Mental Health Facilities Bucks County, PA

 New Life Of Community Health Services

-New Life Of Community Health Services is a mental health clinic in Bucks County, Pennsylvania, located at 3103 Hulmeville Road, Suite 102, 19020 zip code.
-New Life Of Community Health Services offers outpatient treatment.
-New Life Of Community Health Services provides trauma therapy, couples/family therapy and cognitive behavioral therapy to seniors 65 or older, adults and young adults.
-New Life Of Community Health Services also supports LGBT, people with serious mental illness and people with PTSD.
-Some other services provided by New Life Of Community Health Services include illness management and recovery, family psychoeducation and psychosocial rehabilitation services.
+New Life Of Community Health Services is a mental health center in Bucks County, Pennsylvania, located at 3103 Hulmeville Road, Suite 102, 19020 zip code.
+New Life Of Community Health Services provides outpatient treatment.
+New Life Of Community Health Services offers dialectical behavior therapy, cognitive behavioral therapy and individual psychotherapy to adults, young adults and seniors 65 or older.
+New Life Of Community Health Services also supports people with trauma, people with serious mental illness and people with PTSD.
+More services available at New Life Of Community Health Services include family psychoeducation, court-ordered outpatient treatment and psychosocial rehabilitation services.

 Learn More